 This is a research implementation course and is complementary to FDNT661.
 The intent of the department is to increase the research expectation and rigor of the curriculum for non-thesis students.
-Over the last five years, the majority of our students have selected the non-thesis option.
-The department feels strongly that an MS degree must include sufficient science and methodology training in food and nutrition.
-Adding a 6 credit research requirement (fulfilled by enrollment in two, 3-credit courses: FDNT661 and FDNT662) will ensure that all graduates who choose not to complete a thesis will still reach important benchmarks related to research competency
+Over the last five years, the majority of our students have selected the non-thesis

-Course FDNT 662: Applying Research Methods in Food and Nutrition Credits 3 Prerequisites Department Permission and FDNT 661 minimum grade of C Catalog Description
+Course FDNT 662: Applying Research Methods in Food and Nutrition Credits 3 Prerequisites Department Permission and FDNT 661 minimum grade of C Catalog Description Conduct research in food and nutrition.
+Participate in decisions and activities related to study design, instrument construction and pilot testing, data management and analysis, interpretation and communication of results

-12. Course Revision (Course Number, Title and Catalog Description Change, Modify Prerequisites)
+12. Course Revision (Course Number, Title and Catalog Description Change, Modify Prerequisites) APPROVED